Studying while unemployed

 If you plan to start your own business or are considering it, you can take part in entrepreneur training organised in the form of labour market training.
 Starting a business can be flexibly combined with entrepreneur training.

-If you wish to develop your competence during unemployment, find out more about options for independent study.
+If you wish to develop your competence during unemployment and you are over the age of 25, find out more about options for independent study.
 The term ‘independent study’ refers to education provided by an educational institution, which is also responsible for the student selection.
 The studies are not provided by TE services.
 The studies must be agreed upon with your expert.

 Short-term study supported by unemployment benefit